unaizurbano/ENCE_4110_Unai_Zurbano/Lab1/README.md

-## PART V — 3-to-1 3-bits Multiplexer and 7-segment decoder to display word [HELLO] in 5 displays
+<h2 id="Part V">Part V — 3-to-1 3-bits Multiplexer and 7-segment decoder to display word [HELLO] in five displays</h2>

 ### Objective
 Implement and test a 3-to-1 3-bits multiplexer module with a 7 segments decoder to display the word "HELLO" using five displays.